copyrightissue/UM-Study-App/README.md

 # Setup and Local Usage
 To run locally, first install the repository locally and then navigate to the root folder.
 Then, navigate to `./um-study-app` and run `npm install`.
 This will prepare the required modules and packages.
-Finally, run `npm start dev` in the same location to start a local development server.
+Finally, run `npm run dev` in the same location to start a local development server.

 # Target Users
 The target users are students, professors, and TAs.